liftek22/MDP/README.md

 ## 8th August 2025

 Anaconda Prompt to notebook again.
+Also reread the initial text.